zmoitier/HAdaptiveIntegration.jl/docs/src/advanced.md

 By default, when calling `integrate(f, domain)`, the package uses a default embedded cubature formula for the given `domain` by calling [`default_embedded_cubature`](@ref).
-Although these are generally good choices, you can also specify a custom embedded cubature formula by passing it as the third argument to `integrate`.
-For example, in the case of a triangle, the package defaults to a Radon-Laurie embedded cubature formula of orders 5 and 8 (see the `rules_simplex.jl` file for more details).
-If you want e.g. to use an embedded cubature based on the [`GrundmannMoeller`](@ref) rule of order 13, you can do
+Although these are generally good choices, you can also specify a custom embedded cubature formula by passing it as a keyword argument to `integrate`.
+For example, in the case of a triangle, the package defaults to a Radon-Laurie embedded cubature formula of orders 5 and 7 (see the `rules_simplex.jl` file for more details).
+If you want *e.g.* to use an embedded cubature based on the [`GrundmannMoeller`](@ref) rule of order 13, you can do

 ```@example embedded-cubature
 using HAdaptiveIntegration: GrundmannMoeller, embedded_cubature, integrate, triangle